 Is the cost for Veterans the same?

 No. The burial lot is donated to the Veteran.
-The spouse of the Veteran may purchase a plot next to the veteran at the regular plot price.
+The spouse of the Veteran may purchase a plot at the regular rate.
+Attention only single lots remain, so any lot in this section would not be next to the Veteran.

 Both plots are subject to regular opening and closing rates.
 Saturday and overtime fees still apply.